2017 Holiday “Acts of Giving” List

-December 1, 2015 (Columbia, SC) – ‘Tis the season for giving.
-The holiday season has arrived and with it comes a spotlight on giving.
+November 22, 2017 (Columbia, SC)– ‘Tis the season for giving.
+The holiday season is here and with it comes a spotlight on giving.
 Giving brings joy all year round but especially during the holidays.
-The holidays are a wonderful time to begin instilling a “giving spirit” in your family that will last all year long.
+The holidays are a wonderful time to begin instilling a giving spirit in your family that will last all year long.

-As the Midlands’ expert in philanthropy, Central Carolina Community Foundation has offered their recommendations for local “acts of giving” opportunities to get you started.
+Each year, Central Carolina Community Foundation offers recommendations for local giving opportunities that you can enjoy with your family.
 We hope you will take time this holiday season to enjoy a time honored family tradition or begin a new one.
 Your traditions will certainly inspire generosity!

-Adopt a Family: Expand your family this holiday season.
+Expand Your Family: Expand your family this holiday season.
 Palmetto Project’s Families Helping Families can assist you with finding a family in the Midlands to adopt.
 Pick out gifts for the family with your children, shop for their holiday meal fixings or make special holiday treats to share.
-The Salvation’s Army Angel Trees also provide a fun way for your family to shop for those in need this holiday season.

 Warm a Heart: Collect coats, blankets, mittens and hats to give to the homeless.
 One local family collects these items at their annual Christmas party and gives them away in a local park on Christmas morning.
 Their kids now look forward to the yearly tradition even more than the presents they receive and the family now greets many of the people they give the coats to by name.